-As of 29th October 2020, Covid-19 cases have exceeded 44 million in the world and 20 thousand in Norway and are continuing to increase in the worldwide.
-The virus has resurged again, and the second wave has started across the Europe as well as in the Nordics.
+As of 31st October 2020, Covid-19 cases have exceeded 44 million in the world and 21 thousand in Norway and are continuing to increase in the worldwide.
+The virus has resurged again, and the second wave has started across the Europe as well as in the Nordics, leading to new restrictions being enacted.